jmcerpa/cloudopting-crane/README.md

 You can use your favourite browser to navigate to `http://127.0.0.1:8888`.
 It will show a _swagger UI_ interface with all the API specification.

+## Setup test environment

+Since there are complex test that envolves several hosts (like deployment tests), it is convenient to have a place like this where explain how to setup a proper environment for testing.

+For this testing environment it is needed:
+- virtualbox
+- vagrant
+- a more or less powerful computer with virtualizarion support
+- good internet connection
+- patience

+### Create virtual machine with vagrant

+### Provision virtual machine

+__working on it...__

 ## On the desk

 __Done__